constfun/enyo.Signal/README.markdown

+### What is it?

+_enyo.Signal_ is a pubsub component for the Enyo framework.

+### How do I use it?

-Anytime you want to send or subscribe to a message, you include the same, Signal, component.
+Whether you want to send or subscribe to a message, you include the same Signal component.

-For messages that you intend to send you include a component like this one.
+For messages that you intend to send you include a component like this one:

     {
         name: 'say_hello',
         kind: 'Signal',
     }

-By default the Signal component will re-use its "name" as the name of the message.
-But in the rare cases where you need to name your component different from the message.
-You can supply the component name and message name separately.
+By default the Signal component will re-use its _name_ as the name of the message.
+In the rare cases where you need to name your component different from the message, you can supply the component name and message name explicitly.

     {
         name: 'mySignal',